summerela/intro_programming_python/README.md

-# intro_programming_python
+# IT FDN 100 B: Foundations Of Programming: Python
-Lecture Material for UW Intro to Programming with Python Course
+Lecture Material for UW Course "Intro to Programming with Python"